agramian/github-redmine/README.md

 bundle
 # for production
 bundle install --without test development`
+# create a default database using your username
+createdb $USER
+# create the database for the current environment
+rake db:create
+# create the database for the all environments
+rake db:create:all
 # create and migrate database
 rake db:migrate:reset
 # generate the schema and load the seed data